 I’ll see from my homepage, our inbound marketing services attract people.
 People are also attracted to our resources and our solutions and our blog.
 As they continue to take steps they begin to look at other things that we also do.
 This can be helpful, like I said, in understanding the content that works well, but also to expose some opportunities.
 For instance, if I look at my blog, I can say, all right people are coming through my blog.

 Now if they get to a specific topic, the through traffic’s almost 75% but I’ve lost so many people here at the top.
 What are some ways that I can show more topics to move people from that blog homepage into something that they’re really interested in learning about?

-I can start to do some experimentation and help improve the flow in the user experience of my website and keeping them on my website longer.
+I can start to do some experimentation and help improve the flow in the user experience of my website and keep them on my website longer.
 Behavior flow is a visualization tool, but when you break it down, it can be very helpful to understand what people are doing.

 You can also use this segment filter and you can create your own segments or you can do things like use one of these pre-made ones, like organic traffic.
-And I can see the difference between all users versus organic traffic users.
+I can see the difference between all users versus organic traffic users.
 Let’s say I want to see how organic traffic moves through my site and is it any different.
-As we can see there is some slight differences to the metrics and still a lot of the same pages because organic is most of our traffic, but at the same time, we can also begin to see how each channel performs against one another to better understand our users and where they’re coming from and the types of content that they find engaging for themselves.
+As we can see there are some slight differences in the metrics and still a lot of the same pages because organic is most of our traffic, but at the same time, we can also begin to see how each channel performs against one another to better understand our users and where they’re coming from and the types of content that they find engaging for themselves.

 This was an overview of behavior flow and how to start using the tool.
 If you have any questions, please comment below.
 If you’ve got any other insights using this tool, we would love to continue that conversation so please share those with us as well.
 And until next time, Happy Marketing.